thingsym/vaw/readme.md

 ### Full Layout

+* backup (stores backup file. create automatically at running script, if it does not exist.)
 * command (stores shell script)
 * group_vars (stores the provisioning configuration file of Ansible)
 	* all.yml (provisioning configuration file)